markmollart/contact-details/readme.txt

 == Description ==

-Adds the ability to save contact information in the administrator area.
+Adds the ability to save contact information in the administration area.
 These details can then be displayed in any theme using a simple shortcode.

 = Features =